AriZuu/wiced-driver/README.md

 This library contains a LwIP driver (for picoos-lwip library).
 I have tested this using MXCHIP EMW3162 module + EMB-380-S2 development board (both are available at least from seeedstudio.com).
 It works also with WifiMCU, which uses EMW3165.
+There is also a [small sensor development board][4] for EMW3165 developed by me.

 To compile this, you'll need: